Quickstart

 to protect your private key needed to deploy your contract:

-In the root of your project, create a new file .env.
+In the root of your project, create a new .env

 The source contract initiates the cross-chain operation with xcall